smfactor/smfactor.github.io/publications.md

 ---
 {% include mathjs %}

-My industry resume can be found [here](/assets/pubs/resume.pdf) while my accademic CV can be found [here](/assets/pubs/CV.pdf).
+Here are links to my industry [resume](/assets/pubs/resume.pdf) and my accademic [CV](/assets/pubs/CV.pdf).

 My peer reviewed publications and presentations are listed below.
 For more information see my publications on [ADS](https://ui.adsabs.harvard.edu/public-libraries/qPvFlClMRy6j1c9XXvvrLw) or [Google Scholar](https://scholar.google.com/citations?user=Z2CCopsAAAAJ&hl=en).

 I was a staff writer for astrobites.org, you can find my paper summaries [here](https://astrobites.org/author/sfactor/).

-Check out my answers on [askanastronomer.org](http://askanastronomer.org/byauthor/?author=Sam+Factor).
+You can also see my answers on [askanastronomer.org](http://askanastronomer.org/byauthor/?author=Sam+Factor).

 ## Publications
 I have been an anonymous referee for The Astrophysical Journal.